-Lithium has uses beyond its traditional role in manic depressive illness (a.k.a. bipolar disorder BPD) and recent discoveries indicate these may expand.
+Lithium has uses beyond its traditional role in manic depressive illness (a.k.a. bipolar disorder) and recent discoveries indicate these may expand.
 It has a use in treating some blood disorders, and has now been shown to have neuro-protective properties which may be relevant in Stroke, Alzheimer's and Parkinson's and other forms of nerve of insult and injury, including peripheral nerve injury.
 Some of these effects are manifest at lithium levels below those usually used in BPD.
 It is therefore helpful to have a wider understanding of lithium in the environment, diet and body.

 Units of measurement

-Lithium mg/l or mmol/l (for lithium meq and mmol are equivalent).
+Lithium mg/L or mmol/L (for lithium meq and mmol are equivalent).

-1 mmol/l = 6.94 mg/l.
+1 mmol/L = 6.94 mg/L.

-NB the lower limit of detection/quantification (LOD/LOQ) for most methods of laboratory estimation of lithium is around 0.2 mmol/l, or 1.4 mg/l (1-3).
+NB the lower limit of detection/quantification (LOD/LOQ) for most methods of laboratory estimation of lithium is around 0.2 mmol/L, or 1.4 mg/L (1-3).
 Immuno-assays may give false low readings when lithium levels are elevated because of the so-called “hook effect”, but that method is not used by many laboratories (4, 5).

 Lithium Concentrations in Water Sources

-Lithium is ubiquitous in the cosmos, being one of the three elements present early after the creation of the universe in the “big bang”.
-It is unevenly and sparsely distributed in the earths crust (average ~ 20 mg/kg) and that is reflected in enormous variations (from 1.0 mg/l down to 0.000005 mg/l) of its concentration in water supplies (6-9).
-The concentration of lithium in surface waters is generally minute (~ 0.002 mg/l), except in rare locations (e.g. in South American Andes mountains) where streams flow over granitic rock gravels high in lithium containing minerals (pegmatites) where it can reach around 1.0 mg/L (10, 11).
+Lithium is ubiquitous in the cosmos, being one of the three elements present early after the creation of the universe in the ‘big bang’.
+It is unevenly and sparsely distributed in the earths’ crust and that is reflected in enormous variations (from 1.0 mg/L down to 0.000005 mg/L) of its concentration in water supplies (6-9).
+The concentration of lithium in surface waters is generally minute (~ 0.002 mg/L), except in specific locations (e.g. in South American Andes mountains) where streams flow over granitic rock gravels high in lithium containing minerals (pegmatites) where levels can reach around 1.0 mg/L (10, 11).

-Sea water has a Lithium concentration of between 0.140 – 0.250 mg/l, (0.14 – 0.25 parts per million) (12): some Andean brine sources like the famous “Salar de Atacama” (a salt flat in Chile which is the prime world source of lithium) have 1,000-3,000 mg/l.
+Sea water has a Lithium concentration range of 0.140 – 0.250 mg/L, (0.14 – 0.25 parts per million) (12): some Andean brine sources like the famous “Salar de Atacama” (a salt flat in Chile which is a prime world source of lithium) have 1,000-3,000 mg/L.

-Again, until recently, there was sparse data on lithium in rivers, ground-water or tap-water (see Kszos for references and details, especially re N. America (13, 14).
+Until recently, there was sparse data on lithium in rivers, ground-water or tap-water (see Kszos for references and details, especially re N. America (13, 14).

-Recent extensive European data indicates that in “fresh” (surface) water lithium is usually very low, median 0.002 mg/l (10), but ranges from <0.000005 to 0.356 mg/l (n = 808: i.e. values based on over 800 samples from all over Europe).
-Lithium in bottled water in Europe (i.e. underground bore-hole/spring-water) has been assessed at 884 different sites which yielded: median level of 0.010 mg/l, range <0.0002 to 9.9 mg/l (7-9).
+Now, recent extensive European data (8) indicates that in ‘fresh’ (surface) water lithium is usually very low, median 0.002 mg/L (10), but ranges from <0.000005 to 0.356 mg/L (values based on over 800 samples from all over Europe).
+Lithium in bottled water in Europe (i.e. underground bore-hole/spring-water) has been assessed at 884 different sites which yielded: median level of 0.010 mg/L, range <0.0002 to 9.9 mg/L (7-9).

-There are many famous mineral spa resorts throughout the world, some of which may have lithium levels as high as 10 mg/l (7-9, 14).
-There is a history going back before the 19th century of such spa waters being recommended for nervous afflictions but no real evidence that anyone recognised specific anti-manic efficacy (and of course no great expectation that there would be any).
+There are many famous mineral spa resorts throughout the world, some of which may have lithium levels as high as 10 mg/L (7-9, 14).
+There is a history going back before the 19th century of such spa waters being recommended for nervous afflictions, but no evidence that anyone recognised specific anti-manic efficacy (and of course no great expectation that there would be any).
 Lithiated waters were much esteemed in the early 20th century and the well-known beverage “7-Up” started as a lithiated citrus-flavoured tonic.
 This was changed when regulations were introduced in the USA in 1948.